AbdaalSalim/Alex-salim/README.md

 - 👋 Hi, I’m @Alex-salim
 - 👀 I’m interested in changin my career to work on Blockchain field
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Data science with Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any related projects
 - 📫 How to reach me marketer.salim@gmail.com / or you can follow my youtube channel: Alex Learns Programming (https://www.youtube.com/channel/UC8z-P0mzuDUFcMvnzX9A6DA)

 <!---